 Understanding the Difference

 In summary, scaling and polishing focus on oral health and cleanliness, offering some cosmetic benefits by making your teeth look smoother and somewhat brighter.
-Teeth whitening, on the other hand, is a cosmetic procedure designed explicitly for brightening tooth color, often resulting in a visibly whiter smile.
+Teeth whitening, on the other hand, is a cosmetic procedure designed explicitly for brightening tooth colour, often resulting in a visibly whiter smile.

 Conclusion

 While a scale and polish procedure can improve the overall appearance of your teeth by making them smoother and somewhat brighter, it’s not a substitute for professional teeth whitening when it comes to achieving a significantly whiter smile.
 To determine the most suitable option for your dental needs, consult with your dentist, who can recommend the appropriate treatment based on your goals and oral health.
-Remember that maintaining good oral hygiene practices, including regular dental check-ups, is essential for both dental health and a bright smile.
+Remember that maintaining good oral hygiene practices, including regular dental check-ups, is essential for dental health and a bright smile.